Understand the Graphs

 You can change the Motion-Law for each segment, with the Motion-Law Selector - a drop-down box below the graph-area..

-Red-14-4: Blend-Points join the segments
+4r Blend-Points join the segments

 Blend-Points join the segments end-to-end.
-(Blend-Points are also called Nodes).

-Selected-Segment - the RED segment you edit.
+Selected-Segment - the segment that you click, it has a different color

-Previous-Segment - one segment before (to the left) the Selected-Segment.
+Previous-Segment - one segment before (to the left) the Selected-Segment

-Next-Segment - one segment after (to the right) of the Selected-Segment.
+Next-Segment - one segment after (to the right) of the Selected-Segment